 Interviews

 Interviews vary by school; applicants should check online resources for information regarding theinterview format and timeline.
-Practice interviews are available through the UI Career Center, C310 Pomerantz Center.
+Practice interviews are available through the UI Career Center, C310 PC.

 Criminal Background Checks